acmCSUFDev/march-madness-2024/problems/diamond-02/README.md

   access log entry.
 It is formatted as `YYYY-MM-DD HH:MM:SS`.

 The access log entries may be in any order.
 In the above example, the entry where `bob` exited `CS` occurred before the entry where he entered `E`.

+The logs only contain entries for the month of October, November, and December 2023.
+The logs do not contain entries for any other months.

 # Part 1

-We have managed to narrowed down a list of suspects, but we need more evidence to identify the trespasser. **What is the total number of times that everyone has exited the `CS` building?**
+We have received some new information about the case.
+According to an estimate from the security system, the trespassing occurred around December. **What is the total number of times that everyone has entered a building in December?**

 # Part 2

-After further investigations, we've discovered that there were not just one, but two trespassers!
-One trespasser was seen entering a building while another trespasser was still inside.
-In other words, there are overlapping access logs for any two different people. **What is the total number of overlapping access logs for any two trespassers?**
+After further investigations, we have discovered that there were not just one, but multiple trespassers!
+In fact, we are fairly sure that a whole party broke in!
+These people all entered different buildings, but they all entered at the same time. **What is the total number of people who entered a building at the same time multiplied by the number of access log entries that occurred at that time?**